ilyas829/Assig-Submission/README.md

 Web Application and CI/CD Pipeline
 Introduction
 This repository contains a simple web application built using Flask for Python.
 Additionally, it includes a GitHub Actions CI/CD pipeline for automating testing and deployment to Azure App Service.
-This README provides detailed instructions on how to run the application locally and an overview of the CI/CD pipeline setup.
+This README provides detailed instructions on how to run the application locally and an overview of the CI/CD pipeline setup.<br>

 Running the Application Locally
 To run the web application locally, follow these steps: